toluwalojurotimiayeni/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-Write a Bash script that displays To infinity and beyond indefinitely, etc
+Write a Bash script that kills the process 7-highlander